Peace on earth. Doesn’t that sound nice? Can you imagine a world that is . . . peaceful?

 “God is not dead, nor doth He sleep;

 This is what we believe.

-That we live as strangers on this earth.
+We believe that we live as strangers on this earth.

-That through Christ, Creation will be restored.
+We believe that through Christ, Creation will be restored.

-That Peace and Good Will can once and for all triumph over evil, and that there will indeed be Peace on Earth.
+We believe that Faith and Hope and Love and Good Will can once and for all triumph over evil, and that there will indeed be Peace on Earth.

 Christmas matters, and I pray that this year we will seek the peace that only Christ can offer, and listen for the Heavenly bells of peace ringing around us.